-Forehead flaps are 2-stage tissue flaps in which a forehead-based pedicle flap is used to repair more distal nasal defects.
+Forehead flaps are 2-stage tissue flaps in which a forehead-based pedicled flap is used to repair more distal nasal defects.
 The first crude forms of this flap were described in India in about 600 BC.
 More narrow, paramedian flaps have replaced the broad, mid-forehead pedicles used in the past.
-This is a common form of interpolation flap in which a vascular pedicle of the flap bridges over an intervening area of normal skin to reach the defect.
+This is a common form of interpolation flap, in which a vascular pedicle of the flap bridges over an intervening area of normal skin to reach the defect.
 The pedicle is removed in a subsequent procedure after the flap has established vascularity in the wound base.
 An important, but less commonly utilized, variation of this flap involves three stages to allow implantation of cartilage and/or skin for nasal lining prior to mobilizing the flap from the forehead.

-The paramedian forehead flap is an axial flap based on the supratrochlear artery, although more recent studies have suggested that it can survive as a random flap due to the vast network of vascular anastomoses in the mid-forehead area.
+The paramedian forehead flap (PFF) is an axial flap based on the supratrochlear artery, although more recent studies have suggested that it can survive as a random flap due to the vast network of vascular anastomoses in the mid-forehead area.
 Cadaver studies have shown that the supratrochlear artery exits the orbit 1.7 to 2.2 cm from the midline, passing deep to the orbicularis oculi muscle and ascending superficial to the corrugator supercilii muscle.
 It then passes medial to the eyebrow and through the frontalis muscle ascending superiorly in the subcutaneous tissue, 1.5 to 2 cm from the midline.
 It has been found that the supratrochlear artery runs toward the scalp within 3 mm of a line drawn up from the medial canthus.
 Other authors have demonstrated the safety of simply taking a pedicle from the glabellar midline to 1.2 cm lateral to the midline.
 It is important to maintain adequate pedicle width to decrease both the risk of inadvertent arterial injury, but also to maintain adequate venous drainage.

 The forehead flap is used to repair more extensive defects on the nasal tip and ala (and occasionally nasal lining) when simpler techniques cannot provide adequate coverage.
 Deep wounds of the distal nose often consist of exposed cartilage that cannot well support the vascular requirements of a skin graft and even when there is a vascular base; a sustainable graft may not be of sufficient to provide proper contour.
 Adjacent flaps can provide their vascular supply and thickness, but very large wounds can exceed the limits of mobility and size, especially on the nose.
 If structural stability is compromised in a wound, it is also possible to combine a cartilage graft with a forehead flap.

 The use of PFF is contraindicated in patients who are unwilling or unable to tolerate multiple-staged surgical procedures, or in patients who cannot leave their surgical sites undisturbed.
-The actively infected skin should not be covered with a flap or used to form a flap.
+Actively infected skin should not be covered with a flap or used to form a flap.
 With a forehead of low vertical height, a variation of the forehead flap or another repair method may be required to minimize the transfer of hair-bearing scalp.
 Smoking is a relative contraindication for the PFF because it increases the risk of flap necrosis, but these flaps can usually be performed safely if thinning is not performed too aggressively.
-Also, it is best to avoid the use of previously radiated skin or scar tissue, unless no better repair options are available.
+Also, it is best to avoid the use of previously radiated skin or scar tissue.
 Interpolation flaps should be performed carefully in patients who are receiving anticoagulant therapy or in patients with bleeding disorders, and consultation with the physician who prescribed the medication is prudent before discontinuing any anticoagulant therapy; however, the author rarely discontinues warfarin, clopidogrel or aspirin before skin surgery.
 Contacting consulting physicians is appropriate before operating on individuals with bleeding dyscrasias.

 Items required preoperatively include: